If you can write a formula, you can pull live data

 It stays in sync

-Add a row to the input range and the output grows with it, and every filled cell refreshes on the same schedule as the rest of your sheet.
+Add a row to a spilled range and the output grows with it, and every filled cell refreshes on the same schedule as the rest of your sheet.

 Nesting